 - Marble distributes heat evenly.

 Based on their similarities, you can’t say marble cookware is better than its ceramic counterpart.
-Rather, what is clear is that both of them are better than other types of cookware.
+Rather, it is clear that both of them are better than other types of cookware.
 However, marble is more durable than ceramic frying pans.